 1. Install cameras

-First, decide on the camera that is right for you: a Day/Night Cloud Camera like the DCS-932L, a Day/Night Camera with Storage like the DCS-942L, or an HD Cloud Camera with Pan/Tilt like the DCS-5222L.
+First, decide on the camera that is right for you: the mydlink™-enabled Wireless N Network Camera, the DCS-930L, its day/night counterpart the DCS-932L, which provides infrared illumination for night vision up to 5 meters.
 Next, determine where to place your cameras.
-All three models feature a sturdy base that lets you set the camera on any flat surface, whether it’s a shelf or the top of a bookcase.
+Both models feature a sturdy base that lets you set the camera on any flat surface, whether it’s a shelf or the top of a bookcase.
 Or, if you prefer, you can mount it to a wall or ceiling.

 Since you’re watching your kids, you’ll want to place cameras wherever the children tend to spend most of their time: living areas, the kitchen, and bedrooms.
 If you can aim the camera to watch entrances and exits to the home — doors and accessible windows — all the better.
-D-Link Cloud Cameras are wireless, so there’s no need to worry about cabling aside from access to a power outlet, and they use 802.11n protocol for wireless networks, which has a much greater range than that of the previous 802.11 g version.
+The DCS-930L and DCS-932L cameras are wireless, so there’s no need to worry about cabling aside from access to a power outlet.
+Both cameras use 802.11n protocol for wireless networks, which has a much greater range than that of the previous 802.11 g version.
 One account can support up to 32 cameras, so you’ll be able to cover the entire house if necessary.

 2. Add the cameras to a network

 Your existing wireless network can probably support D-Link® wireless cameras.
 (If you don’t have one, the D-Link DIR-645 makes for an excellent router to handle the wireless traffic.)
 All you need to do is add each camera to your network by following the steps provided by the included Camera Installation Wizard.
 It’s really simple and only takes minutes.